Yothu/catalog-of-my-things/README.md

 ## Catalog of my things

->     In this app we created options that will help you to keep a record of different types of things you won and we stored it in JSON files and we made structure of database if you want to store it.
+> In this app we created options that will help you to keep a record of different types of things you won and we stored it in JSON files and we made structure of database if you want to store it inside it.

 ### Requirements